Boston's back: Kenya's Kipyogei wins women's marathon - WHIZ News

 “It’s a great feeling to be out on the road,” he said.

-Meb Keflezighi was on a truck at the marathon honoring first responders.
-Keflezighi helped the running world reclaim the Boston Marathon with a sensational American victory the year after the deadly 2013 bombings.
+Meb Keflezighi was one of the past champions sharing grand marshal duties with hospital employees who worked through the pandemic.
+Keflezighi helped the running world reclaim the Boston Marathon with a sensational American victory the year after the deadly 20 bombings.

 He described the running world during the pandemic by saying, “We were injured, wounded.”